 Our 401(k) plan solution makes plan design easier for you and retirement savings more accessible for your clients.

 Simply Retirement by Principal® is a 401(k) plan solution that’s designed specifically for small businesses with fewer than 100 employees.
 This streamlined product includes the features your clients need without extra complexity they don’t.
-It’s a simple, affordable option for business owners looking for an easy way to help their employees save for retirement.
+It’s a simple, cost-efficient option for business owners looking for an easy way to help their employees save for retirement.

-New SECURE 2.0 Act legislation could help offset some of your plan start-up costs.
+SECURE 2.0 Act legislation could help offset some of your plan start-up costs.

 The SECURE 2.0 Act allows small businesses with no more than 50 employees to claim a tax credit of 100% of the qualifying start-up costs for a new employee retirement plan (up to $5,000 per tax year for the first three years*).
 SECURE Act of 2019 allows a tax credit of 50% of the qualifying start-up costs for a new employee retirement plan for 3 years if the employer has 51-100 employees (maximum $5,000 a year).